vimal1083/handwritten-character-recognition/README.md

 Download handwritten dataset from [here](http://www.ee.surrey.ac.uk/CVSSP/demos/chars74k/EnglishHnd.tgz)

-It has only 55 samples for each classes, so I have written script to create duplicate images with different backgroud color.
+It has only 55 samples for each class, so I have written script to create duplicate images with different backgroud color.

-Once installed mongo db, clone this repository and create a virtualenv using below command
+Clone this repository and create a virtualenv using below command
 ```
 virtualenv venv
 source venv/bin/activate